 In our McKinsey Case Interview Prep Programme and BCG & Bain Case Interview Prep Programme, we teach a simple step-by-step method to create bespoke frameworks for each case.
 Candidates who have worked with us so far have managed to quickly learn this method and to perform at a high level in their interviews.
 If you would like to get a taste of this approach, you can watch the video extract below or download our Free Case Prep materials here.

 In summary, we find that learning existing frameworks is useful to discover a range of ways to think about a company.
-But in our experience, when it comes to case interviews, it is best to forget these pre-defined frameworks and focus instead on learning a step-by-step method to craft bespoke frameworks for each case.
+But in our experience, when it comes to consulting case prep, it is best to forget these pre-defined frameworks and focus instead on learning a step-by-step method to craft bespoke frameworks for each case.

 If you’ve got any thoughts on frameworks or on this article, leave them in the comment section, we look forward to reading you.